nipil/tiniest-initramfs/README.md

 # requires

 - a static version of busybox available in path
-- some standard utils : objdump, cpio, gzip
+- some standard utils : objdump, ldd, cpio, gzip

 # build

 	./build.sh

+Info: you can add the TOOLS variable to add other programs (tested with mdadm, cryptsetup, and lvm)

 Note: use sudo to get uid=gid=0 instead of current user ids